LRomero2/gift_her/README.md

  in this project.
  I used the tutorial videos from code institute to create the bulk of the project and while I could have changed the design of it more, I actually liked it how it was so I didn't change too much.
 So a lot of the CSS for allauth features in particular has been copied from the videos.
+The features section on the landing page was imitated from https://github.com/irinatu17/Art-of-Tea.
+I liked the way the paragraphs pulled together and I added an image in the middle to make it more full.
 ### Images & Media
 The product images were copied from the product suppliers original websites.
 The extra images for the landing page etc were taken from unsplash.